 - Value health equity and acknowledge barriers to eliminating health disparities

 - Recognize disparities amenable to intervention at individual, population, and structural (institutions and agencies) levels

 - Synthetize how to address social determinants of health though community action, public policies and practices, and organized social justice change

 - Engage in reflection about own beliefs and value the need to address personal bias

 - Develop and utilize the ability to collaborate with public health professionals at local and/or federal levels to promote health equity research, practice, and policy

-All MPH students with concentration in Health Equity will complete the following five modules:
+All MPH students with a concentration in Health Equity will complete the following five modules:

 |Module 1||MPH core courses||5 courses|